Samsung/tizen-docs/docs/application/tizen-studio/faq/faq.md

             <label for="stage-4-control">How to implement vibration API in Tizen Web app?</label>
                <div class="item-content-container">
                   <div class="item-content">
-                     <p>Vibration API offers adds to the user experience and improves overall perception of the application.
+                     <p>Vibration API adds to the user experience and improves overall perception of the application.
 With vibration API, no third party library is required to implement vibration feature.
-For more information on implentation of Tizen Vibration API, see <a href="https://developer.tizen.org/community/tip-tech/vibration-api-tizen-web-app">Vibration API.</a></p>
+For more information on implemtation of Tizen Vibration API, see <a href="https://developer.tizen.org/community/tip-tech/vibration-api-tizen-web-app">Vibration API.</a></p>
                   </div>
                </div>
       </li>